- Distinguish between child abuse or neglect and poor caregiving practices (violations of policy).

 Maximum Group Size and Accountability

 Your program follows standards for high-quality early care and education settings.
 Guidelines for group sizes and adequate adult supervision minimize the risk of child abuse and neglect.
-You will learn more about adult-child ratios and maximum group size in the Safe Environments course.
+You will learn more about adult-child ratios and maximum group size in the Safety course.

-NAEYC program standards (2007), the American Academy of Pediatrics (2011), and the National Early Childhood Accreditation (NECPA) provide guidelines for ratios and group sizes.
-For example, NAEYC recommends a maximum group size of 20 for children ages 4 and 5 (ratio 1:10).
-If the majority of the class is 3 years old, the maximum recommended group size drops to 18 (ratio 1:9).
+NAEYC program standards (2007), the American Academy of Pediatrics (2011), and the National Early Childhood Program Accreditation (NECPA) provide guidelines for ratios and group sizes.
+NAEYC recommends a maximum group size of eight for children ages birth to 15 months and a ratio of at least 1:4.
+When children are 21 to 36 months, the maximum group size can reach 12 children (ratio 1:6).
 The group sizes and ratios are guidelines.
 Your specific program may have different standards based on level of staff support, training, and monitoring such as video or closed circuit television.

-Your program may have additional requirements to maintain accountability.
-Talk to your administrator or T&CS about your specific program requirements.
+Your program will have additional requirements with regard to maintaining accountability.
+Talk to your T&Cs about your specific program requirements.

 Guidance and Discipline Policy